Kerry Apple Cake, also known as Irish Apple Cake, is a moist cake with a crunchy top, and can be served cold or warm with chilled cream or custard.

 Toss the apples into the flour mixture and combine them thoroughly.

 My advice is to work quickly because apples turn brown pretty fast.
 The faster they are covered in flour mixture the better.
-You can see how my apples are beginning to go a little brown at the edges, but I did have to pause to take photos.
+You can see how my apples are beginning to go a little brown at the edges, but a pause was needed to take photos.

 Beat the eggs and add a dash of milk.
 Add to the apples and flour and combine well with a large spoon.